-Hospitals are anchor institutions in Washington State communities, providing both needed services and stable jobs 24 hours a day, 7 days a week, 365 days a year.
-The Washington State Hospital Association strives to ensure that all our state’s communities have access to high-quality health care.
-The following document represents WSHA’s priorities for the 2019 legislative session.
-(And click here to download all WSHA’s issue briefs in one file.)
+Hospitals are anchor institutions in Washington State communities, providing both needed services to patients 24 hours a day, 7 days a week, 365 days a year and stable jobs for health care professionals.
+The Washington State Hospital Association (WSHA) strives to ensure that all our state’s communities have access to high-quality health care.
+Given that the 2020 session will be a short one (60-days in regular session) and there will be limited new revenue for budget issues, the following document represents WSHA’s priorities.

 Ensure hospitals can be stable institutions serving their communities, long into the future

 - Evaluate a federal rural payment model (Evaluate proposal).
 There is some interest in the legislature to “transform” rural health delivery and financing.
 We are waiting to see whether a new payment model from CMS will be helpful for some communities.
 The specifics are not yet clear, but WSHA supports reasonable guardrails for the model at the state level, such as voluntary participation.
 WSHA has developed guiding principles that will be used to evaluate any proposal.
 One concerning issue is that some hospitals don’t have a lot of inpatient services and legislators are questioning the need for the hospital.
 The hospital infrastructure is critical to ensure access to primary and behavioral health care and nursing home beds.